SharePoint/sp-dev-docs/docs/spfx/web-parts/use-visual-studio.md

 - [Node.js Tools for Visual Studio](https://github.com/Microsoft/nodejstools/releases/download/v1.2.Dev-7.20.2016/NTVS.Dev.2016-07-20.VS.2015.msi)

 ## Load SharePoint Client-side Project in Visual Studio
-With little effort, you are able to load your SharePoint client-side project into Visual Studio.
+With little effort, you can load your SharePoint client-side project into Visual Studio.
 Follow the steps below to use Visual Studio as your development environment for building client-side web parts and applications.

 > Please note this applies only to the preview release.
 It is expected the integration with Visual Studio will be improved as we progress towards the final release.